BIMSBbioinfo/RCAS/README.md

 Aim: generate analysis report for intervals in the target BED files.

-*Besides the default annotation step, pathway enrichment is also enabled vi '--run_PATHrich'*
+Besides the default annotation step, pathway enrichment is enabled via the `--run_PATHrich` flag.

 1. Install as per the instructions above, e.g.
     ~~~